Transferring Euros to a UK bank account is easy once you understand how it works.

 If you use your bank, you may need to go into a branch to complete your transfer in one payment.

-Although the banks impose daily payment limits, it is not a legal requirement to do so.
-Money transfer companies don't tend to restrict the size of international money transfers, so they may be a better option if you are completing a property sale.
+Money transfer companies don't limit the size of international money transfers, so they may be a better option if you are completing a property sale.

 Why use a money transfer specialist?